isomerpages/moe-sembawangsec/_others/Sexuality Education.md

 <p></p>
 </li>
 <li>
-<p><em>eTeens</em> is a programme developed by Health Promotion Board, in
+<p>eTeens is a programme developed by Health Promotion Board, in collaboration
-collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
+with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
 </li>
 <li>
 <p>Students are taught skills such as decision-making, assertiveness and